zapier/AirtableR/README.md

 Please enter your KEY and press enter:
 ```

-You can set Airtable API Key in `.Renviron` file.
+You can also set Airtable API Key in `.Renviron` file.
 ```r
 AIRTABLE_KEY=<YOUR API KEY HERE>
 ```